lumoslabs/leanplum_api/README.md

 # You must also provide the :event property for event tracking.
 # You can optionally provide a :time property; if it is not set Leanplum will timestamp the event "now".
-# All other key/values besides :user_id, :device_id, :event, and :time will be sent as event params/properties.
+# All other key/values besides :user_id, :device_id, :event, and :time will be sent as event params.
 event = {
   user_id: 12345,
   event: 'purchase',